 Fully Automated Wood Stove: $2,750 - $3,250

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These could come in the form of property tax exemptions, which would allow you to exclude the value of your solar system when paying property tax on your home.
-They may also include exemptions on sales tax at the time of purchase.
+- Tax Exemptions: These may come in the form of property tax exemptions, which allow you to ignore the value added by your solar panels when paying property tax on your house.
+You may also qualify for an exemption on sales tax at the time of purchase.

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled at the state level.
-Once your solar system meets a predetermined threshold (generally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
-The money you make is generally considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other similar performance-based incentives are normally handled at the state level.
+Once your solar panel system meets a certain threshold (generally a small amount of energy production), you are eligible to receive SRECs that can be sold to your utility company or other buyers.
+The money you make is usually considered part of your taxable income.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Medford solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Medford solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

 In addition to those provided at the federal level, there are often also state solar incentives.
 Rebates, tax credits and more may be available at a more local level.
 These incentives might be offered by your county or municipality, or by the Massachusetts government.
 Certain incentives are available for a limited time, while others are ongoing.